 The following is a list of alphabetically-arranged terms and their definitions that are frequently used on the Office of Student Conduct website and during the conduct process:

 Administrative Directive: An administrative directive is a written notification for a student to have no direct and/or indirect contact, whether physical, electronic, or verbal, with another person.
-Click here for more information.
+Additional information about administrative directives is available.

 Advisor: An advisor is a trained member of the University enlisted by an accused student or a victim to advise and assist him/her throughout the conduct process.
 An advisor may accompany students to discipline conferences and may provide moral support; assist with preparing materials for conferences, sanction reviews, and hearings; assist with questioning and answering in a hearing; and assist with preparing appeals.
 Peer advisors are available through UPUA Student Conduct Advisors.
-You may also utilize a trained staff member or faculty member as an advisor.
-Begin your search for an advisor here.
+You may also utilize a trained staff or faculty member as an advisor.

 Advocate: An advocate is a person who assists and supports a victim by providing emotional and moral support; arranging for other services or referrals such as counseling or medical treatment; and accompanying a victim through a hearing.
 The advocate may be someone from inside or outside the University community.